Why a regional rare disease charity?

-Currently no regional community groups exist for rare diseases and individually their unmet needs are seen in isolation.
-We believe that collectively those living with rare conditions and their families can form a powerful regional voice influencing service delivery at every level and ensuring their collective needs are met.
-The Cambridgeshire pilot has the potential to become a model for many other regions across the UK.
+We believe that collectively those affected by different rare conditions and the professionals who work with them can form a powerful regional voice influencing service delivery at every level ensuring their collective needs are met.

 With recent advances in medicine and genetics, we’re more able than ever before to diagnose and treat rare diseases.
 We can even see cures on the horizon.
 Patients are now living longer so it is important that health, education and social systems plan effectively to keep pace with these advances to ensure the best care.

 It’s vital that we now work together to see these advances make the leap from the lab bench to the bedside and enhance quality of life.
-CRDN brings together stakeholders from research, industry, business, healthcare and patient charities making a real and positive difference in the lives of people living with rare diseases.
+CRDN brings together stakeholders from research, industry, business, healthcare and patient advocacy groups making a real and positive difference in the lives of people living with rare diseases.

 Promoting cross-sector collaboration

 We aim to bring together all stakeholder groups involved in rare diseases in a spirit of collaboration and understanding by providing opportunities to share, learn, engage and be innovative together to improve the lives of those affected by rare disease.

 We will ensure that the voice of people living with rare conditions is at the heart of all our discussions, events and activities as experts and valued partners.